Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Wi-Fi 6E Upgrade: The almost plug-and-play options

-This post doesn’t apply to those who already have a Wi-Fi 6E broadcaster — like one of these — and 6GHz-ready clients, such as most latest laptops or smartphones.
+This post doesn't apply to those who already have a Wi-Fi 6E broadcaster—like one of these—and 6GHz-ready clients, such as most latest laptops or smartphones.

 Generally, to upgrade a network to Wi-Fi 6E, you need to add a 6GHz-capable access point.
 If you have a Wi-Fi 6 router, you only need a 6GHz-only access point.
 But if you have a non-Wi-Fi router, you might want an access point with all three bands, including 2.4GHz, 5Ghz, and 6GHz.

 On the receiving end, all you need is a Wi-Fi 6E adapter.
-This adapter, by default, is a Tri-band device — it’ll work on one of them at a time.
+This adapter, by default, is a tri-band device—it'll work on one of them at a time.

-With that, let’s look at our current five Wi-Fi 6E upgrade options.
-They are listed in the order I tested them with the latest top.
-There’s no ranking among these — they are designed for different situations or needs.
+These hardware upgrades are listed in the order I tested them with the latest top.
+There's no ranking among them—they are designed for different situations or needs.

 1. Netgear A8000 USB Adapter: The most convenient Wi-Fi 6E upgrade for a Windows 11 computer

-Netgear A8000 Wi Fi 6E Adapter plugged in
+Netgear A8000 Wi-Fi 6E Adapter plugged in

 Wi-Fi 6E upgrade: The Netgear A8000 looks like a typical USB Wi-Fi adapter card.

-The Netgear A8000 is the first, and currently the only, USB Wi-Fi adapter that supports Wi-Fi 6E.
+The Netgear A8000 is the first, and currently, the only, USB Wi-Fi adapter that supports Wi-Fi 6E.
 It works well in my testing, and the plug-and-play design makes it worth the relatively hefty price tag.

 Netgear A8000 Wi-Fi 6E Adapter's Rating